Pallitic/Icecrown-DBM/README.md

 # Icecrown-DBM
-This DBM is Heavily copied from https://pastebin.com/raw/r2jXfj5L you can read most of the features there. added features and all the TTS is mentioned here.
+This DBM is Heavily copied from https://pastebin.com/raw/r2jXfj5L.

+- voice cues
+- Range Radar (Turns yellow if out of range but still may get hit)
 - Disable cinematics
+- auto combat log fix every 2seconds
+- difficulty announce after doing /dbm pull
 - Added new warnings and adjusted timers for Warmane-Icecrown realm.
 - Details phasing compability

+PS: all the features above can be disabled/reverted to the original dbm
+PS2: You can turn the voice cues off all together(Enable TTS in general options) or turn them off 1 by 1 in their boss options
+PS3: there is no localization for added features

 Here's some boss specific changes/voices cues: